jdittrich/userNeedResearchBook/text/dataAnalysis.md

 accommodate the data to the improved structure.

-> For one group I used the title »Arranging«, since arranging and aligning
+> For one group I used the title “Arranging”, since arranging and aligning
 > objects, lines and text to a predefined grid or to each other was a
 > task that occurred frequently.
-But the title  »Arranging« just names a
+But the title  “Arranging” just names a
 > commonality.
 To make clear that the group is
 > about a user activity and to state the theme as an insight,  I
-> renamed »Arranging« to »Arranging objects is an important activity«
+> renamed “Arranging” to “Arranging objects is an important activity”

-> One group was named »repetitive and manually«.
+> One group was named “repetitive and manually”.
 This could be easily
-> stated as an insight: »repetitive and ›do-it-manually‹
+> stated as an insight: “repetitive and ›do-it-manually‹
-> tasks are tedious«.
-By just adding the users view (»are tedious«) the
+> tasks are tedious”.
+By just adding the users view (“are tedious”) the
 > title became an insight which is a useful principle for design.